-With our Winter newsletter in 2017 we want to send you our best wishes for the upcoming New Year’s eve, and a healthy and a successful year 2018!
+With our December Newsletter 2018 we want to send our best wishes for the upcoming New Year’s Eve, and a healthy and a successful year 2019!

-If you have any suggestions, announcements, publications, call for papers, please contact our newsletter editor Michael Grothe-Hammer (Michael.firstname.lastname@example.org).
+If you have any suggestions, announcements, publications, or call for papers for the next newsletter, please contact our newsletter editor Michael Grothe-Hammer (Michael.email@example.com).

 Call for Papers